 Jack, Grandpa’s best buddy and caddie for the day yelled, “Nice rip Cap’n.”

-“Take a mulligan,” yelled Big John, my caddie and bodyguard.
-That got him a punch in the arm.
+“Take a mulligan,” yelled Big John, my caddie, and bodyguard.
+That got him a punch on the arm.

 Buck bent over to tee up another ball while his first one was still hooking right.
 “Mulligan it is,” he said.

 “What?”
 Buck managed to blurt out.
 “You don’t drink.”